 So Society Hill is made up of townhomes, trinities, historic homes, converted lofts and even luxury brand new high rise condo buildings like the society hill towers and the 500 walnut.

 This is some of the most expensive real estate in Philadelphia.
-As of January 2023, the median sales price year to date is $980,000.
+As of January 2024, the average sales price in Society Hill is $488,000 with 126 days on the market.